isavoj/ess-bp-pyorbit-tw-comp/README.md

 # Plan for Comparison
-If you agree, I provide you with the initial distribution for every section.
-Or whatever you prefer, Benjamin.
+- If you agree, I provide you with the initial distribution for every section.
+(Or whatever you prefer, Benjamin)
----
+-

 ## MEBT

 - [ ] **Objective**: We are considering the *first cavity* in the MEBT line.
 (GAP vs FIELD)
-- [x] **Distribution File**: Please see the file located in `MEBT/distribution` (or [provide link here](https://example.com/MEBT/distribution) if available).
+- [x] **Distribution File**: Please see the file located in `MEBT/distribution`.

 ---